cocos/cocos-docs/en/publish/publish-wechatgame.md

   ![](./publish-wechatgame/tool.png)

-  **Note**: If you have not run the WeChat DevTools on your Mac before, an `Please ensure that the IDE has been properly installed` error will appear.
-You need to manually open the WeChat DevTools once before you can click the **Play** directly in the **Build** panel to invoke it.
+  **Note**: If you have not run the WeChat DevTools on your Mac before, an `Please ensure that the IDE has been properly installed` error will result.
+You need to manually open the WeChat DevTools once before you can click the **Play** directly in the **Build** panel to enable it.

 ## Resource Management for the WeChat Mini Games

-In the WeChat Mini Game environment, resource management is the most special part, and it differs from the browser in the following four points:
+In the WeChat Mini Game environment, resource management is the most special part, and it differs from the browser in the following points:

-1. The size of the WeChat Mini Game package must not exceed **4MB**, including all the code and resources, and additional resources must be downloaded via a network request.
+1. The main package size of the WeChat Mini Game must not exceed **4MB**, including all the code and resources, and additional resources must be downloaded via a network request.
-2. For files downloaded from a remote server, the WeChat Mini Game environment does not have the browser's caching and outdated update mechanism.
-3. For the resources in the WeChat Mini Game package, they are not loaded on demand in the mini game environment, but rather all the resources in the package are loaded at once, and then the game page is launched.
+2. For the resources in the WeChat Mini Game package, they are not downloaded on demand in the mini game environment, but rather all the resources in the package are downloaded at once, and then the game page is launched.
-4. You cannot download script files from a remote server.
+3. You cannot download script files from a remote server.

 This brings up two key issues, one is the downloading, caching and versioning of remote resources, and the other is the loading speed of the start scene.
-Let's look at the logic of this part below, note that this section is updated in v2.4, so if you are using a version before v2.4, please take care to switch to the corresponding documentation branch.
+Let's look at the logic of this part below, note that this section is updated in v2.4, so if you are using a version before v2.4, please switch to the corresponding documentation branch.

 ### Downloading, Caching and Versioning of Remote Resources